Al Fay Park

 The Department of Municipalities and Transport, Abu Dhabi

 Parsons (architect of record), iGuzzini (lighting), Barari (contractor)

 Al Fay Park in Abu Dhabi represents a paradigm shift in how to design and implement city nature in the dense megacities of the Middle East.

 The 27,500 m2 park is the first urban park in UAE focusing on biodiversity, social activities and microclimate optimization.
 Designed aesthetically and climatically to be “the coolest place in town”.

-Besides world-class facilities for multiple sports and activities and children’s playgrounds, the winding forest track is one of Al Fay’s main attractions.
 Al Fay Park is designed utilizing the latest knowledge and research in microclimate optimization and urban sustainability.
 Its high density of trees, plus modern irrigation systems, thus ensures that it uses 40 percent less water than traditional parks while providing a cool, comfortable, and unique round-the-clock place for all residents and visitors in Abu Dhabi to meet, play and live.